-- 15. In the light of the above, and given the overriding objective in para 1.1 and the powers in para 1.4 of the Procedural Rules, I refuse permission for the appeal to be heard at a full Case Panel hearing. - 16.
-It would be possible to raise a complaint about Candidate X under the Federal Complaints Process, where a number of alternative remedies would be available. - 17.
-Whilst I can offer no definitive view on this, from the Applicant's complaint to the Returning Officer, it seems to me that the Applicant is keen to use Party process to advance arguments in relation to Gender Critical beliefs and disputes between members on this issue, and this appeal can be seen in this vein. - 18.
+- 14. In the light of the above, and given the overriding objective in para 1.1 and the powers in para 1.4 of the Procedural Rules, I refuse permission for the appeal to be heard at a full Case Panel hearing. - 15.
+It would be possible to raise a complaint about Candidate X under the Federal Complaints Process, where a number of alternative remedies would be available. - 16.
+Whilst I can offer no definitive view on this, from the Applicant's complaint to the Returning Officer, it is arguable that the Applicant is seeking to use Party process to advance arguments in relation to Gender Critical beliefs and disputes between members on this issue, and this appeal can be seen in this vein.
+Seeking the disqualification of a candidate who was not elected (when the Applicant was) adds to that interpretation. - 17.
 Whilst I can offer no definitive view on this, it seems to me arguable that the Applicant's appeal has no realistic prospect of success because he will not be able to prove that he has been "defamed" pursuant to reg 17 of the Election Regulations.
-I find the phrase in the Election Regulations unclear and troubling, as defamation is a legal construct (one possible interpretation of reg 17 is that a defamation claim must be brought in the courts
+I find the phrase in the Election Regulations unclear and troubling, as defamation is a legal construct (one possible interpretation of reg 17 is that a defamation claim must be brought in the courts and proved before the finding could be made under Election Regulatiosn, another could be that the requirements of the Defamation Act 2013 should be met).
+I doubt that any Returning Officer would be in a good position to determine breach of this regulation effectively.

-- and proved before the finding could be made, another could be that the requirements of the Defamation Act 2013 should be met).
-I doubt that any Returning Officer would be in a good position to determine breach of this regulation effectively. - 19.
-Neither the Applicant nor Candidate X were elected.
-The powers the Returning Officer has under the Election Regulations are set out in reg 21 thereto: - "The Returning Officer shall have the power to disqualify before declaration of the result, or unseat if declared elected any candidate who ... is found to be in breach of any of these regulations". - 20.
-On the face of reg 21 the Returning Officer has no powers in relation to candidates who are not elected. - 21.
-Arguably the Returning Officer has further and wider powers under Rule 20, but subject to suspending the entire election, it's unclear that any finding or order of the Returning Officer to this complaint made 3 days before the declaration of the result would have led to the Applicant's election.
-As such the application is academic and unlikely to lead to a different outcome for the Applicant. - 22.
-Under para 4.5(b) of the Procedural Rules I further direct: - a) The Standards Officer to add this email to the records for these appeals, and to inform the Applicant of my decisions; and - b) Recommend that the wording of reg 17 to the Election Regulations is reconsidered.
+18. The Applicant was elected.
+Candidate X was not elected.
+The powers the Returning Officer has under the Election Regulations are set out in reg 21 thereto:

+"The Returning Officer shall have the power to disqualify before declaration of the result, or unseat if declared elected any candidate who ... is found to be in breach of any of these regulations".

+- 19. On the face of reg 21 the Returning Officer has no powers in relation to candidates who are not elected. - 20.
+Arguably the Returning Officer has further and wider powers under Rule 20, but subject to suspending the entire election, it's unclear that any finding or order of the Returning Officer to this complaint made 3 days before the declaration of the result would have led to a different outcome for the Applicant.
+As such the application is academic and unlikely to lead to a different outcome for the Applicant. - 21.
+Under para 4.5(b) of the Procedural Rules I further direct: - a) The Standards Officer to add this decision to the records for these appeals, and to inform the Applicant of my decisions; and - b) Recommend that the wording of reg 17 to the Election Regulations is reconsidered.